CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 - [Error detection through mouse movement in an online adaptive learning environment](https://onlinelibrary.wiley.com/doi/10.1111/jcal.12483)

+Summary: Unlike the above studies, this looks into mouse movement.
+Here, it is used to look at learning games, to assess the potential other options a student was considering on any given problem, which may help reveal where some difficulty lay.
+It was found that it was better for lower level students with simpler problems.

+This strongly relates to this work as it implements mouse tracking, though in a different environment.
+It provides some framework for what this work is.

 - [Unconscious Frustration: Dynamically Assessing User Experience using Eye and Mouse Tracking](https://dl.acm.org/doi/10.1145/3591137)

 - [Scoping Review of Bioelectrical Signals Uses in Videogames for Evaluation Purposes](https://ieeexplore.ieee.org/document/9913957)